CloudSnorkel/cdk-github-runners/examples/python/monitoring/README.md

 - How to create CloudWatch alarms for failed runner starts
 - How to set up email notifications for failed runner image builds
+- How to create a CloudWatch dashboard with all the important runner metrics
 - How to monitor runner health and get notified of issues

 ## Monitoring Capabilities